What would you like to know more about?

 Conditional Logic

-Learn how widgets use conditional logic to show or hide fields based on people's answers.
+Learn how the widget uses conditional logic to show or hide fields based on people's answers.

-Widget use conditional logic to hide or display fields depending on answers to earlier questions.
+The widget can use conditional logic to show or hide fields depending on answers to earlier questions.
 This way, only relevant fields display as respondents work through a form.

 For example, let's say you're gathering menu information for a new member luncheon, so you have your new members complete a form.
 On this form, one question asks "Do you have any food allergies?", and they can select either yes or no. If the respondent selects yes, a follow-up question displays to ask "What are your food allergies?" with an option for the respondent to answer.
 If the respondent selects no, the follow-up question does not display because that question is irrelevant since they already answered that they do not have any food allergies.
 This helps you gather the information you need without bombarding respondents with a million potentially irrelevant questions.

-Note: If a required field is hidden based on conditional logic, it will not be required for that user.
+• If a required field is not shown based on conditional logic, it will not be required for that user.

 Depends On

-Enter the form field that the current form field depends on.
-The current form field will display or hide based on a respondent's answer to the form field selected here.
+Select the form field that the current form field should depend on.
+The current form field will show or hide based on a respondent's answer to the form field you select here.

 Depends On Value

-The exact field value from the selected form field that the respondent must choose for the current form field to display.
+Enter the exact field value that the respondent must choose for the "Depends On" form field in order for the current form field to display.
 Avoid extra spaces before or after this value to ensure proper display in the widget.

 Note: Fields you select for a Depends On Value must be part of the same form.
 If the Depends On Values are not part of the same form, your custom form will not work.
 Consider adding a sub-page view with the following view clause to help find Depends On Value discrepancies.